SOLIDSoftworks/Solid.Http/README.md

 # SolidHttp
 [![solidsoftworks MyGet Build Status](https://www.myget.org/BuildSource/Badge/solidsoftworks?identifier=0db596bc-03ee-4289-a809-ab4d06b48760)](https://www.myget.org/)

-SolidHttp is a library to simplify http calls in C#.
+SolidHttp is a library to simplify http calls in C# for .net standard 2.0.
 It's designed to be async and fully extendable.

 ## Initialization
 SolidHttp is designed to work with the Startup class and IServiceCollection.